 In the normal course of our business, we become involved in various litigation matters including, among other things, claims by third parties for alleged property damages and personal injuries.
 In addition, from time to time, we are involved in tax and other disputes with various government agencies.
 Management has used estimates in determining our potential exposure to these matters and has recorded reserves in our financial statements related thereto as appropriate.
 It is possible that a change in our estimates related to these exposures could occur, but we do not expect such changes in estimated costs would have a material effect on our business, consolidated financial position or results of operations.
-As it relates to the specific cases referred to above, we currently anticipate that any administrative fine or penalty ultimately assessed would be within established accruals and would not have a material effect on our financial position or results of operations.
-Aeróleo has deposited \$5.1 million into escrow accounts controlled by the court with respect to certain of the cases described above and has fully reserved such amounts subject to final determination and the judicial release of such escrow deposits.
-These estimated liabilities are based on the Company's assessment of the nature of these matters, their progress toward resolution, the advice of legal counsel and outside experts as well as management's intention and experience.
+As it relates to the specific cases referred to above, we currently anticipate that any administrative fine or penalty ultimately would not have a material effect on our financial position or results of operations.
+We have deposited \$8.3 million into escrow accounts controlled by the court with respect to certain of the cases described above and have fully reserved such amounts subject to final determination and the judicial release of such escrow deposits.
+These estimates are based on our assessment of the nature of these matters, their progress toward resolution, the advice of legal counsel and outside experts as well as management's intentions and experience.